camspiers/snap/README.md

 #### Yielding `nil`

-Yielding nil signals to `snap` that there are not more results, and the coroutine is dead. `snap` will finish resuming the `coroutine` when nil is encounted.
+Yielding nil signals to `snap` that there are not more results, and the coroutine is dead. `snap` will finish processing the `coroutine` when nil is encounted.

 ```lua
 local function producer(message)